BizHawk: Cajun Kitchen to Open in Former Goleta Rusty’s Pizza on Calle Real

 (written by Noozhawk writer Gina Potthoff)

-The Cajun Kitchen is planning to open a second Goleta location at 6025 Calle Real later this year.
+The Cajun Kitchen has now opened a second Goleta location at 6025 Calle Real. (edited)

 The Santa Barbara restaurant local chain hopes to open there — a former Rusty’s Pizza that recently moved down the street — in September after extensive exterior renovations that include adding signature patio seating, said Juan Jimenez, son of Cajun Kitchen owner Richard Jimenez.